garrandall/popular-music-data/tracks/it-s-a-party-busta-rhymes-zhane.md

 Feel the heat circulatin through your body
 Everytime the Flipmode click step inside the part, word is bond

-{It's a party, let's get it on tonight}
 Hah, right, word is bond
-{Gonna rock your body, we gonna do it right}
-{The stimulation circulating through my mind body and soul}

 Uhh, hah, hah uh hah!
-{Busta Rhymes, stimuli, making me lose control}

 Hah hah hahhhh
-{And I'm so fly... and you're so fly}

 Word is bond, yes I am
-{Feeling high tonight... it's a partyartyartyartyahhhh}

 Ha ha ha

 I got my mind made up, c'mon you can get it girl